Winner of 26 International Awards and starring Academy Award Nominee® James Cromwell

 February 12, 2018

-San Rafael, CA – DOMINION UNIVERSITY with Dr. Gay Lynch Special Screening
+San Rafael, CA – DOMINICAN UNIVERSITY OF CALIFORNIA with Dr. Gay Lynch Special Screening

 License agreement with LaScuola SPA in Italy to provide 4000 DVD’s of the film to schools

 November 4, 2017

 Santa Monica, CA – PEPSTAR LAUNCH Special screening at the home of Amy & Adam Holiber